Jaiganeshjk12/etcd-hypershift-kubevirt-blueprint/README.md

 This blueprint expects the hostedcluster to be already present before the restore is started.
 During the disaster, recreate the hostedcluster and then run the restore from Kasten so that Kasten can be restored.
 You can use restore from Kasten UI (https://docs.kasten.io/latest/usage/restore#restoring-existing-applications) and filter out the resources that needs to be restored.
 Make sure to select the hostedcluster which is the subject of this blueprint.
 Once the restore completes, Please validate the cluster API and resources within the hypershift hosted cluster by connecting to that cluster.

+## Limitations
+- This blueprint assumes that the hostedcluster is already running before the restore starts.
+- Restore works on the hostedcluster with the same name.